 What are some of the immediate effects of social distancing and isolation on emotional wellbeing, especially for people who live alone?

 Isolation may cause loneliness, fear or anxiety.
 But, if you look a little deeper, these seemingly immediate effects stem from our thoughts around isolation and are not particular to the act of isolation or social distancing, per se.
 These thoughts can be so fast and implicit that we may not even realize we are having them.
 As a result, we often misunderstand the emotional effect of our thoughts and equate them to be the direct effect of external circumstances, such as a stay-at-home order.
-Ultimately, we end up feeling more helpless.
+Ultimately, we end up feeling more helpless, you can start using the best COPD CBD oil to prevent these symptoms.

 Some common thoughts for those who already are alone might be, “Now I’m going to be even more alone,” or “I’ll be alone forever.”
 My suggestion would be to try to make changes in your thoughts, such as “I am helping to fight this virus by being temporarily isolated” or “There are many ways I can stay socially connected despite being physically distanced.”
 When you’re better able to recognize what you are thinking, you can better control your emotional wellbeing.